jdorn/json-editor/README.md

 There is an editor for each primitive JSON type.
 An additional `table` editor is included, which provides a more compact way to edit arrays.
 Custom editors can be added as well (look at existing ones for examples).

-Let's say you make a custom `date` editor and want any schema with `format` set to `date` to use this instead of the `string` editor.
+Let's say you make a custom `date` editor and want any schema with `format` set to `date` to use this instead of the default `string` editor.
 You can do this by adding a resolver function:

 ```js
 // Add a resolver function to the beginning of the resolver list